ipfs/helia-verified-fetch/packages/verified-fetch/README.md

 #### JSON

-The JSON codec is a very simple codec, a block decodable with this codec is a JSON string encoded into a `Uint8Array`.
+The JSON codec is a very simple codec, a block parseable with this codec is a JSON string encoded into a `Uint8Array`.

 ##### Using the JSON codec